chenlinear/chenlinear.github.io/content/posts/20231011-wow-it-fits-secondhand-machine-learning.md

 tabsets: true
 ---

-(This article is the same content as [IntroML-2023FALL (GitHub)](https://github.com/ChenLi2049/IntroML-2023FALL).
-There are a lot of pictures so it might take a while to load.
+(There are a lot of pictures so it might take a while to load.
 This article is actually longer than it looks, because I use [tabsets](https://yihui.org/en/2023/10/section-tabsets/) a lot.)

 ## §1 Intro